der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Returns:
 |Type|Description|
 |-|-
-long|The ID of the ad group.
+long|ID of the ad group.

 ## <a name="getname"></a>getName
 Returns the name of this ad group.